rest-for-physics/framework/CONTRIBUTING.md

 [safe writable ROOT I/O guide](doc/developer/Safe%20writable%20ROOT%20IO.md).
 It documents the required schema preflight, ownership, transactional replacement, and local/remote path rules.

+This also applies to **existing library code and user-written macros**, not only new code.
+The handle does not intercept direct `TFile` calls: audit and migrate remaining UPDATE opens, including constructors and `ReOpen`.
+The [user macro migration guide](doc/tutorials/Updating%20ROOT%20files%20from%20macros.md) provides a before/after example.
+A passing framework test suite does not establish that external macros have been migrated.

 ### Pipeline validation tests

 TODO : Explain how pipeline validation tests should be implemented